AlexOlza/estratificacion/docs/structure.md

 ```
 EXPERIMENT='experiment_name'
 PREDICTORREGEX= Regex string r'...' that matches the columns you want to use as predictors.
+This may include previous hospitalizations.
 INDICEPRIVACION= False or True ; Wether you want to use the privation index (beware, it has missing values)
 COLUMNS=['...']
 String with the name of the response variable.
 Examples: ['urgcms'], ['urg'], ['COSTE_TOTAL_ANO2']
-PREVIOUSHOSP=[] or [True] To include as predictors wether the patient had previous hospitalizations.
 EXCLUDE=['nbinj'] or ['hdia'] or [] or ['nbinj','hdia'] To exclude birth&delivery and/or day hospital admission, or none.
 EXCLUDEOSI=['OS16','OS22'] To exclude those OSIs (Look up the code of the OSIs you want to exclude)
 RESOURCEUSAGE=False or True, to include the number of consultations, dialisis, cancer treatment..... as predictions